255 Revealing 2022 Small Business Website Statistics

 2022 Small Business Website Statistics – E-Commerce

-92.6% of people say the visual dimension is the #1 factor affecting their purchase.
+92.6% say the visual dimension is the #1 factor affecting their purchase.

-90% of shoppers believe image quality is the most important factor when making online purchases.
+90% of shoppers believe image quality is the most important factor in online purchases.

 A two-second delay in load times increases the shopping cart abandonment rate to 87%.